 - 11.1 Voting system access - 11.1.1 The designated election official must securely store election setup records.
-Only persons with the clerk's written authorization may access the records. - 11.1.2 The county clerk must deputize employees who are authorized to prepare or maintain the voting system or election setup records before the election.
+Only persons with the clerk's written authorization may access the records. - 11.1.2 The county clerk must deputize employees who are authorized to prepare or maintain the voting system or election setup records before the election. - 11.1.3 In accordance with section 24-72-305.6, C.R.S., all permanent and temporary county staff and all vendor staff who have access to the voting system or any voting or counting equipment must pass a criminal background check.
+A person convicted of an election offense or an offense containing an element of fraud may not have access to a code, combination, password, or encryption key for the voting equipment, ballot storage area, counting room, or tabulation workstation. - 11.2 Voting System Inventory - 11.2.1 The designated election official must maintain an inventory record for each electronic vote-tabulating device used in an election.
+The record must include the manufacturer, make, model, serial number, hardware/firmware/software version or release number, hash value documentation where applicable, date of acquisition, description of any services, repairs, maintenance, upkeep, and version upgrades, and the dates the services were performed. - 11.2.2 If the inventory is in electronic format, it must be exportable to a comma separated (CSV), excel spreadsheet (XLS or XLSX), or quote or tab separated (TXT) file before delivery to the Secretary of State. - 11.2.3 The designated election official must file a complete voting system inventory, noting which equipment will be used for the election with the Secretary of State no later than ten days before the election. - 11.3 The clerk must perform a hardware diagnostic test and a logic and accuracy test. - 11.3.1 Hardware Diagnostic Test - (a) The designated election official must perform the Hardware Diagnostic Test before the election on each device that the designated election official will use in the election, including spare or back up devices.
+The test must include the following devices and provide the following information: - (1) All input and output devices; - (2) Communications ports; - (3) System printers;

-- 11.1.3 In accordance with section 24-72-305.6, C.R.S., all permanent and temporary county staff and all vendor staff who have access to the voting system or any voting or counting equipment must pass a criminal background check.
-A person convicted of an election offense or an offense containing an element of fraud may not have access to a code, combination, password, or encryption key for the voting equipment, ballot storage area, counting room, or tabulation workstation. - 11.2 Voting System Inventory - 11.2.1 The designated election official must maintain an inventory record for each component of the voting system.
-The record must include the manufacturer, make, model, serial number, and date of acquisition. - 11.2.2 The inventory must be in an electronic format and exportable to a comma separated value (CSV), Excel spreadsheet (XLS or XLSX), or quote or tab separated (TXT) file before delivery to the Secretary of State. - 11.2.3 The designated election official must file a complete voting system inventory, noting which equipment will be used for the election with the Secretary of State no later than ten days before the election. - 11.3 The clerk must perform a hardware diagnostic test and a logic and accuracy test. - 11.3.1 Hardware Diagnostic Test - (a) The designated election official must perform the Hardware Diagnostic Test before the election on each device that the designated election official will use in the election, including spare or back up devices.
-The test must include the following devices and provide the following information: - (1) All input and output devices; - (2) Communications ports; - (3) System printers; - (4) System modems when applicable; - (5) System screen displays; - (6) Boot performance and initializations; - (7) Display of firmware or software hash value (MD5 or SHA-1) when possible; - (8) Confirmation that screen displays are functioning; - (9) Date, time and calibration of systems, if applicable; and - (10) Scanner calibration, if applicable. - (b) The designated election official must seal each device upon the successful completion of the test and retain documentation of the seal information and all records in accordance with section 1-7-802, C.R.S.
+- (4) System modems when applicable; - (5) System screen displays; - (6) Boot performance and initializations; - (7) Display of firmware or software hash value (MD5 or SHA-1) when possible; - (8) Confirmation that screen displays are functioning; - (9) Date, time and calibration of systems, if applicable; and - (10) Scanner calibration, if applicable. - (b) The designated election official must seal each device upon the successful completion of the test and retain documentation of the seal information and all records in accordance with section 1-7-802, C.R.S.